 This is an all-year tip that carries extra importance during the summer.
 Letting the kids participate in setting up homes for summer gear makes them feel involved and increases the likelihood of their help to maintain it.
 Use clear bins so everyone can see what’s inside.
 If you have younger children, keep items at their level so they have easy access.

 Organizing into bags specific to each activity or child will allow you to grab and go, saving both time and sanity.
 Consider putting together “waiting bags” that contain books and other activities to keep kids occupied while at a restaurant, a sibling’s sporting event or other activities where they might get restless.

 Summer is a great time to encourage your children to design healthy, balanced meals.
 Shop together at a farmers’ marker and teach them how to plan and cook meals.
 Allow them to take ownership of this important life skill.
 Don’t forget to bring your own bags.

 9. Tackle summer reading and writing assignments early.

 Nothing is worse than the last minute scramble to complete the summer book reports.
 This is especially true for the reluctant student.
 Have the required books and materials on hand at the start of the summer and help your child structure a timetable for completing assignments with plenty of time to spare.
 With few academic pressures, summer can be a great time for children to savor good books.
 Family reading can be a rewarding and relaxing bedtime activity.

 10. Schedule “me time.”
 You’re on summer break too!

 It may sounds silly, but if you don’t put it on your calendar and the family calendar – it won’t happen.
 Give yourself time every day to recharge your batteries.
-Some time in the morning before the household comes alive helps you to “fill up” so your day will run more smoothly.
-Relaxing and reflecting for a few minutes at night can soothe away your busy day.
+Relaxing and reflecting for a few minutes without technology at night can help calm your brain.